-In general, income in respect of a decedent is income that a decedent was entitled to receive but that was not properly includible in the decedent's final income tax return under the decedent's method of accounting.
+In general, IRD is income that a decedent was entitled to receive but that was not properly includible in the decedent's final income tax return under the decedent's method of accounting.

 IRD includes:

 - All accrued income of a decedent who reported his or her income on the cash method of accounting, - Income accrued solely because of the decedent's death in the case of a decedent who reported his or her income on the accrual method of accounting, and - Income to which the decedent had a contingent claim at the time of his or her death.